-JISHA also sends expert to the workplace that are planning to introduce or are in the process of establishing OSHMS, to provide 81 on-site training courses, 56 OSHMS total support services, and other services.
+JISHA also sends experts to the workplaces that are planning to introduce or are in the process of establishing OSHMS, to provide 90 on-site training courses, 62 OSHMS total support services, and other services.

-In addition to the training courses shown in the table 1, JISHA conducted one comprehensive management system training course and one JISHA OSHMS Standards certification auditor training courses.
+In addition to the training courses shown in the table 1, JISHA conducted one comprehensive management system training course and one JISHA OSHMS Standards certification auditing training courses.